Thompson Sampling in Function Spaces via Neural Operators: Limitations and extensions

-\paragraph{Mult-layer models.} We assumed a single hidden layer neural network as the basis of our Thompson sampling algorithm.
+\paragraph{Mult-layer models.} For the theoretical analysis, we assumed a single hidden layer neural network as the basis of our Thompson sampling algorithm.
 While this choice provides a simple and computationally efficient framework, it may not be optimal for all applications or datasets.
 For instance, in some cases, a deeper neural network with more layers might provide better performance due to increased capacity to capture complex patterns in the data.
 Extending our analysis to this setting involves extending the inductive proofs for the multi-layer NNGP \citep{Lee2018,Matthews2018} to the case of neural operators.
-Such extension, however, may require transforming the operator layer's output back into a function in an infinite-dimensional space.
-In the single-hidden-layer case, the latter was not required by operating directly with the finite-dimensional input function embedding $\nnkop(\infun)(\outlocation)\in \R^{\dimension_\nnkernel}$.
-We conjecture that such extension should be possible, though we leave it as subject of future work.
+Such extension, however, may require transforming the operator layer's output back into a function in an infinite-dimensional space, which may lead to a bottleneck effect affecting the possibility of a kernel limit \citep{Liu2020}.
+In the single-hidden-layer case, such effect is avoided by operating directly with the finite-dimensional input function embedding $\nnkop(\infun)(\outlocation)\in \R^{\dimension_\nnkernel}$.
+Recently, concurrent work has explored the infinite-width limit for multi-layer neural operators \citep{deSouza2025}, but their applicability to NOTS is left as subject of future work.

 \paragraph{Prior misspecification.} We assumed that the true operator $\nnop_*$ follows the same prior as our model, which was also considered to be infinitely wide.
 While this assumption greatly simplifies our analysis, more practical results may be derived by considering finite-width neural operators and a true operator which might not exactly correspond to a realization of the chosen class of neural operator models.
 For the case of finite widths, one simple way to obtain a similar regret bound is to let the width of the network grow at each Thompson sampling iteration.
 The approximation error between the GP model and the finite width neural operator can potentially be bounded as $\bigo(\paramdim^{-1/2})$ \citep{Liu2020}.
 Hence if the sequence of network widths $\{\paramdim_\iterIdx\}_{\iterIdx=1}^\infty$ is such that $\sum_{\iterIdx=1}^\infty \frac{1}{\sqrt{\paramdim_\iterIdx}} < \infty$, a similar regret bound to the one in Proposition 2 should be possible.
 Furthermore, if other forms of prior misspecification need to be considered, analyzing the Bayesian cumulative regret (instead of the more usual frequentist regret), as we did, allows one to bound the resulting cumulative regret of the misspecified algorithm via the Radon-Nikodym derivative $\frac{\diff\pmeasure}{\diff\hat\pmeasure}$ of the true prior $\pmeasure$ with respect to the algorithm's prior probability measure $\hat{\pmeasure}$.
 If its essential supremum $\left\lVert\frac{\diff\pmeasure}{\diff\hat\pmeasure}\right\rVert_\infty$ is bounded, then the resulting cumulative regret remains proportional to the same bound derived as if the algorithm's prior was the correct one \citep{Russo2014}.